Great North Road (Great Britain): Route

 The traditional start point for the Great North Road was Smithfield Market on the edge of the City of London.
-The initial stretch of the road was St John Street which begins on the boundary of the City (the site of the former West Smithfield Bars), and runs through north London.
+The initial stretch of the road was St John Street which begins on the boundary of the city (the site of the former West Smithfield Bars), and runs through north London.
 Less than a hundred metres up St John Street, into Clerkenwell, stood Hicks Hall, the first purpose-built sessions house for the Middlesex justices of the peace.
-The Hall was built in 1612, on an island site in the middle of St John Street (where St John's Lane branches to the west); this building was used as the initial datum point for mileages on the Great North Road (despite not being located at the very start of the road).
+The hall was built in 1612, on an island site in the middle of St John Street (where St John's Lane branches to the west); this building was used as the initial datum point for mileages on the Great North Road (despite not being located at the very start of the road).
 Its site continued to be used for this purpose even after the building was demolished in 1782.

-In August 1599 during the performance of a puppet play in a house in St John Street the roof fell and killed five people.
-The Red Bull Theatre was on St John Street between 1604 and 1666, when it was destroyed in the Great Fire of London.
-James Burnett, Lord Monboddo (1714–1799) lived at 13 St John Street.
-He held "learned suppers" at his house, with guests including James Boswell, Robert Burns and Samuel Johnson.

 The Great North Road followed St John Street to the junction at the Angel Inn where the local road name changes from St John Street to Islington High Street.

 When the General Post Office at St Martin's-le-Grand, in the historic Aldersgate ward, was built in 1829, coaches started using an alternative route, now the modern A1 road, beginning at the Post Office and following Aldersgate Street and Goswell Road before joining the old route close to the Angel.
 The Angel Inn itself was an important staging post.
 From Highgate the original route is bypassed and is now called the A1000 road through Barnet to Hatfield.
 From there it largely followed the course of the current B197 road through Stevenage to Baldock.
 Roughly taking the route of the A1, the next stages were Biggleswade and Alconbury, again replete with traditional coaching inns.